turingschool/mod-0-curriculum/prework/extensions.md

+---
+layout: page
+title: Extra Time/Extension Ideas
+---
-# How to Spend Your Time Between Mod 0 and Mod 1
+## How to Spend Your Time Between Mod 0 and Mod 1

 Congrats on completing your Mod 0 requirements!
 Before we dive into other ways to spend your time, take a moment to celebrate your success thus far!
 You do not need to complete all or any of these extensions to be prepared for Mod 1 - that is the entire purpose of Mod 0!